wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

 * For the latest changes and releases of our **Integrations**, see the [Integrations Release Notes](integrations_new_changed.html).
 * For **Observability for Kubernetes**, go to the [release notes for Wavefront Collector for Kubernetes GitHub repository](https://github.com/wavefrontHQ/wavefront-collector-for-kubernetes/releases).

+## 2023-07.x Release Notes

+**Amazon Web Services Integration Improvements**

+With this release, when you register an AWS CloudWatch integration, you can add custom namespaces so that you can monitor more services no matter whether they are in the default **Products** list of AWS services in our GUI.
+For more information, see [Configuring CloudWatch Data Ingestion](integrations_aws_metrics.html#configuring-cloudwatch-data-ingestion) and [How to Use the Metric Allow List and the Products List](integrations_aws_metrics.html#how-to-use-the-metric-allow-list-and-the-products-list).

 ## 2023-06.x Release Notes

 **Time Window Picker Changes**